 All School Board of Sarasota County Curriculum objectives are aligned with the Florida Standards and Next Generation Sunshine State Standards.
-Proficiency in reading, writing, mathematics, and science is measured by the Florida Standards Assessments (FSA) and district assessments.
-Each school offers instruction that reflects the Standards in K-12 language arts, mathematics, science/health, social studies, and physical education, and the arts.-Beginning in the 2014-2015 school year, all students will be instructed using the Florida Standards for English Language Arts (ELA) and Mathematics.
-Social Studies and Science will continue to use the Next Generation Sunshine State Standards.
+Proficiency in English Language Arts, mathematics and science is measured by the Florida Standards Assessments (FSA), district assessments and classroom assessments.
+Each school offers instruction that reflects the Standards in K-12 English Language Arts, mathematics, science/health, social studies, physical education and the arts.